BikramanZac/Motion-Synthesizer-Project-/README.md

 <b> Our team worked hard on this project, and achieved success in making of very interesting device.
-We planned and developed the project in limited amount of time.
+We planned and developed
+  the project in the limited amount of time.

 <b> We are group of Electronics & Computer Engineering students of Camosun College.
 Our team consisted of Bikramjit Singh, Amandeep Singh, and Zachary Legg.
+We were all part of all the important decisons and planning in this project.

 <b> We are always interested to learn about new tecchnologies.

-<b> For any further questions or discussions regarding the project, feel free to reach us at:
+<b> For any further questions or discussions regarding the project, feel free to reach us
+  at:
   bikramanzac@gmail.com